rpmuller/ePubs/WesternPhilosophy.md

 I will illustrate its utility by a brief explanation of what is called the theory of descriptions.
-By a "description" I mean a phrase such as "The present President of the United States/' in which a person or thing is designated, not by name, but by some property which is supposed or known to be peculiar to him or it.
+By a "description" I mean a phrase such as "The present President of the United States," in which a person or thing is designated, not by name, but by some property which is supposed or known to be peculiar to him or it.
 Such phrases had given a lot of trouble.
 Suppose I say "The golden